PLP-Full-Stack-Development-MERN/week-4-integrating-the-mern-stack-Faruq-Feroz/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- MERN stack documentation and tutorials
-- Tailwind CSS for the responsive design system
-- React Hot Toast for the notification system
-- PLP MERN module of specialization
-- PLP (Power Learn Project) School for the knowledge and support
+- PLP (Power Learn Project) for the knowledge and support
 - All open-source packages used in this project